High Holy Days 2025/5786

 Sanctuary · Stream

 Our healing service offers space to contemplate and pray for healing for ourselves and our loved ones.
-This service is immediately followed by Yizkor, where we call to mind loved ones who are no longer with us, but whose presence we feel as we remember them.
+This service is immediately followed by Yizkor, as we call to mind loved ones who are no longer with us but whose presence we feel as we remember them.
 Sermon by Rabbi Marcia Zimmerman.

 Nefesh Ne’ilah Service